Revisiting EmbodiedQA: A Simple Baseline and Beyond

 \section{Introduction}

-A long-standing goal of artificial intelligence is to develop agents that can perceive and interact with the environment and communicate with humans in natural language.
+\IEEEPARstart{A}{} long-standing goal of artificial intelligence is to develop agents that can perceive and interact with the environment and communicate with humans in natural language.
 A representative research area is studying a goal-driven agent that can communicate with humans (language), perceive the environment (vision), and explore the space (taking actions).
 This paper focuses on a kind of such problem called Embodied Question Answering (EmbodiedQA)~\cite{embodiedqa}, a sub-field derived from Visual Question Answering (VQA), where users could ask an agent questions, and to answer these questions, the agent needs to perform actions to navigate the environment and collect evidence.
 A key difference to related problems, such as visual navigation~\cite{leonard2012directed,thrun2005probabilistic,mei2016navigational}, is that the agent is only given the first-person view and has no access to the global map of the environment nor the room/object layout in the environment.
 The example in Fig.~\ref{fig:introduction} illustrates this challenging setting where the agent needs to answer questions about an object at a random location in the environment.

 The pilot works on EmbodiedQA in the literature~\cite{embodiedqa,yu2019multieqa,eqa_modular} have laid a solid foundation towards solving this interesting problem.
 These works have achieved promising results in terms of the final Question Answering (QA) accuracy.
-Despite the promising progress, EmbodiedQA remains to be very challenging to solve, and perhaps too challenging for current approaches.
-A recent paper by Anand \etal~\cite{anand2018blindfold} reported an observation that a blind agent, which is designed as a simple CNN Bag-of-words model to completely ignore the environment and visual information, is able to achieve the state-of-the-art QA performance.
-Besides fixing the statistical irregularities in the EmbodiedQA dataset as claimed in~\cite{anand2018blindfold}, on the other hand, Anand \etal's interesting observation inspires us to step back and \emph{empirically revisit the EmbodiedQA problem}.
+Despite the promising progress, EmbodiedQA remains to be very challenging to solve, and perhaps too challenging for the current approaches.
+A recent paper by Anand \etal~\cite{anand2018blindfold} reported that a blind agent, which is designed as a simple CNN Bag-of-words model to completely ignore the environment and visual information, can achieve the state-of-the-art QA performance.
+Besides fixing the statistical irregularities in the EmbodiedQA dataset as suggested in~\cite{anand2018blindfold}, on the other hand, Anand \etal's interesting finding inspires us to take a step back and \emph{empirically revisit the EmbodiedQA problem}.